studio-thgie/phd.thgie.ch/notes/Dump.md

 ---

 # Dump
+## 2023-02-27
+Where is the invisible labour in all of these games?
+Can we avoid recreating a narrative of white and priviledged men?
+Why are the gameworls we look at mostly about shooting, and scifi, economics and such things, traditionally ascribed to masculinity?

+What is absent (intersectionaly seen) in our corpus?

+## 2023-02-24
+How about having a good look at all the platforms that, mostly illegaly, collect old games for preservation purposes?

+## 2023-02-22
+How do emulators and their contextual technologies, such as displays, change our experience of game play?

 ## 2023-02-10
 The endless circulation of the retro game image in todays media landscape. (poping up as a reaction to the Images in Social Media workshop)